louis77/tuner/README.md

 - [radio-browser.info](http://www.radio-browser.info) for providing a free radio station directory
 - [elementary.io](https://elementary.io) for making Linux enjoyable on the desktop
 - [Vala](https://wiki.gnome.org/Projects/Vala) - a great programming language

+## Disclaimer

+Tuner uses the community-drive radio station catalog radio-browser.info.
+Tuner is not responsible for the stations shown or the actual streaming audio content.